scheong325/FER-Capstone/README.md

 # Steps to install the program
 1. Clone/Download the Repo @ https://github.com/scheong325/FER-Capstone.git
 2. Install miniconda for your OS: https://docs.conda.io/en/main/miniconda.html
-3. After installing minicoda, launch and ensure you are in the 'base' conda environment.
+3. After installing minicoda, launch and ensure you are in the 'base' conda environment, specified with 'base' in the terminal window.
 4. Navigate to the FER-Capstone folder
 5. Install required packages: